 Not all AI assistants are the same, and a flashy demo doesn't tell you the whole story.
 To get past the hype, I judged every platform on five practical things that matter in the real world.

-• Time to value: How fast can you get it up and running?
-I looked for platforms that let you sign up and see results in minutes, not months.
-Nobody has time for a long implementation process or mandatory sales calls just to try something out.
+Time to value: How fast can you get it up and running?
+I looked for platforms that let you see results quickly.
+Nobody has time for a long, painful implementation process when they need support right now.

-• Integration flexibility: Does it work with the tools you already have?
-The last thing you want is to have to switch your entire helpdesk just for an AI tool.
-The best options should plug right into your current workflow.
+Integration flexibility: Does it work with the tools you already have?
+The best options should plug right into your current workflow or be a native part of your existing ecosystem.

 Quick comparison: The top AI support assistant platforms